 Massage is the manipulation of superficial and deeper layers of muscle and connective tissue using various techniques to enhance function, aid in the healing process, promote relaxation and well-being.
 Quite simply, massage involves working and acting on the body with pressure.
-Some of the types of massage that we use here at Inner Balance Integrative Medicine include Neuromuscular, Tui Na, Swedish, Myofascial Release, Zero-Balancing and Cranio-Sacral Therapy.
+Some types of massage include Neuromuscular, Tui Na, Swedish, Myofascial Release, Zero-Balancing and Cranio-Sacral Therapy.

 Craniosacral Therapy (CST) is a method of evaluating and enhancing the functioning of the craniosacral system which is comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.

 In this gentle, hands-on therapy restrictions in the craniosacral system are released to improve the function of the central nervous system, to complement the body’s natural healing process and as a preventative health measure to bolster resistance to disease.

 Some of the benefits patients have reported as a result of CST include reduced migraines, chronic neck and back pain relief, chronic fatigue relief and improved post-surgical dysfunction.